An Undiscovered Country

 Mockingbird

 Still, fear was at the edge and began to pick at my adventure.
 Big black and yellow garden spiders hung in wide, embracing webs, and made me pause.
 Branches whipped my face and stung me silly.
 I tripped a few times and fell down.
 At times it was so thick I had to drop to my belly and slither like a snake.
-I hoped that I did not meet a real reptile, face to face, at least not then.
+I hoped that I did not meet bearded dragon morphs, face to face, at least not then.
 Once, I became entangled in clawing vines so thick and sharp I began to panic and cry, as small spots of blood appeared on my skin.
 I wondered what in the world I had gotten myself into, and if I would ever be able to get back home.
 I thought of my mother, and what she would do if she knew I was here.
 Where was she?
 What had I done?
 Why had I left my house?

 I freed myself from the briars and made one last push forward.
 I saw a clearing just ahead, and my excitement and sense of adventure returned instantly.
 I was fearless.
 I was brave, and I had won.
 A few more steps and I was clear of it, as I knelt to brush spider webs from my hands and pull leaves and prickly stickers from my collar.